Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-As the course creator you want to know if your learners are getting something from your training.
+As the course creator, you want to know if your learners are getting something from your training.
 Microlearning actually tends to get digested to a much larger degree than longer content without a specific goal to it.
-So more of your learners will start to see the transformation your online course provides because more of them are willing to consume your content.
-In addition, since it's goal oriented, they start moving to whatever goal they have in mind.

 Despite these multiple benefits to you and your learners, just-in-time microlearning can be plagued with various pitfalls.
-Here's a few …
+Here are a few …

 Developing an appropriate just-in-time training module requires sufficient planning.